Praqma/gcp-tools/blogpost.md

 So from `2.4 GB` down to `1.7 GB`.
 Still not a huge gain.
 I needed to do even better.

 ## The solution:
-I redesigned my solution.
-This time, I took Alpine version of Google's SDK, and in it, I installed the stuff I needed, removed the stuff which I did not need, created a multi-stage build and only copied the stuff I needed from the previous layer to the final layer of the container image, and threw away everything else.
+I took Alpine version of Google's SDK, and in it, I installed the stuff I needed, removed the stuff which I did not need, created a multi-stage build and only copied the stuff I needed from the previous layer to the final layer of the container image, and threw away everything else.

 The result was very satisfying.
 Have a look yourself:

 ```
 [kamran@kworkhorse ~]$ docker images | grep 'praqma/gcp-tools'
-praqma/gcp-tools                       latest                     349531cde907        16 seconds ago      484MB
+praqma/gcp-tools                       latest                     9e8a15b1c846        17 seconds ago      546MB
 [kamran@kworkhorse ~]$
 ```

 This is at least five times smaller than the painful one!
 Finally!
 Hurray!

 ## Features:
-* **Multi-Arch** - linux/386,linux/amd64,linux/arm/v7,linux/arm64,linux/ppc64le,linux/s390x
+* Multi-Arch - linux/386,linux/amd64,linux/arm/v7,linux/arm64,linux/ppc64le,linux/s390x
+* docker - latest - `19.03`
+* docker-credential-gcloud
-* **gcloud** - latest - `316.*.*`
+* gcloud - latest - `316.*.*`
+* gsutil - latest - `4.54`
+* git-credential-gcloud
-* **kubectl** - only *one* binary with latest version - `1.15`
+* kubectl - only *one* binary with latest version - `1.15`
-* **helm** - latest - `v3.*.*`
+* helm - latest - `v3.*.*`
 * Standard unix tools normally included in Alpine OS - `3.12`

 **Note:** Most people use `docker` in an independent CI job - using Docker's official container image, so `docker` is not part of this image.